Stay marketing and tech-savvy. Get the latest in martech - subscribe to MarTech Today.

-It could also lead the Germany-based SAP to become a leader in providing solutions for user consent of private data, given that the Government Data Protection Regulation (GDPR) is coming into effect in May.
+It could also lead the Germany-based SAP to become a leader in providing solutions for user consent of private data, given that the General Data Protection Regulation (GDPR) is coming into effect in May.
 While Janrain, Evidon and other independent players have released GDPR-ready solutions, SAP could become the largest GDPR-oriented vendor thus far.

 “While GDPR certainly is part of the equation,” Ruebsam said, “the acquisition allows SAP Hybris to take leadership of the emerging customer identity and access management (CIAM) market, which will become increasingly important in the age of fake news, malvertising, and seemingly ongoing cybersecurity breaches.”

 And Jim Kaskade, CEO of Gigya competitor Janrain, emailed me that, while “GDPR may be a consideration of this acquisition, [it] is mostly a small one,” given that Gigya has not yet released any GDPR-specific solutions.

 But, he added, “GDPR represents an important shift in the value proposition of CIAM from simply customer experience to customer data regulation.
 CIAM now becomes an identity layer for all digital applications that applies to customer data privacy, data consent and data access policy, one that governs how the enterprise manages customer data.”